li-kai/resources/CS2104 Introduction to Programming Languages/Haskell.md

 ```

 ### Monads
 Joining simple component in robust ways by encapsulating values of a data type and outputing a new type.
-The computation follows a set of predicates called moand laws.
+The computation follows a set of predicates called monad laws.

+Explaining monads is [hard](http://stackoverflow.com/questions/44965/what-is-a-monad).
+[This](http://www.matusiak.eu/numerodix/blog/2012/3/11/monads-for-the-layman/) is the best explanation I could find.

 #### I/O Operations
 A pure value can be converted into an action by return, but not the converse.